mary-williams/Message-App/README.md

-A very messy app in the making.
+A cross-platform messaging app prototype using Expo, focusing on UI/UX design and component-based architecture.